 Oftentimes, property owners struggle with the issue of liability when it comes to maintenance on their properties.
 Depending on the circumstances and the relevant laws and regulations that apply in your specific region, liability may vary for maintenance and repairs on your property.

-Understanding a little bit more about maintenance and liability can help you navigate your next maintenance issue effectively, efficiently and in accordance with relevant laws and regulations.
+By understanding more about property maintenance and liability, you can navigate your next maintenance issue effectively, efficiently and in accordance with relevant laws and regulations.

-● Wear and tear: Dents in the walls, chips in the floor and scuffed up cabinetry are common in rental properties.
-In most cases, a landlord will conduct an inspection of the property or unit when the tenant moves out to determine whether they have caused any damage requiring repair.
+Dents in the walls, chips in the floor and scuffed up cabinetry are common in rental properties.
+In most cases, a landlord will conduct an inspection of the property.
+The landlord can determine whether the tenant has caused any damage requiring repair.
 The landlord will tally up these charges and take the cost out of the security deposit of the renter or bill the renter directly.
-To ensure you don’t have to deal with any conflict with your renter in relation to this move-out inspection, it’s important to walk through the unit with your renter during the move-in.
-This allows you to establish a baseline to compare the move-out inspection to.
+To minimize any conflict with your tenant in relation to a move-out inspection, you must do a walk through of the unit with your tenant, when they move-in.
+A walk-through allows you to establish a baseline to compare the move-out inspection to.

 Protecting yourself as a landlord

-While there’s no way to completely eliminate your liability as a landlord, it’s important for you to take steps to ensure your tenants are taking responsibility for problems and repairs they are liable for.
+There’s no way to completely eliminate your liability as a landlord.
+It’s important for you to take steps to ensure your tenants are taking responsibility for property maintenance and repairs they are liable for.